eduvpn/documentation/SAML.md

-If you don't yet have a WAYF and want to create one for the VPN service, you can use [php-saml-ds](https://git.tuxed.net/fkooman/php-saml-ds/) software, it implements "Identity Provider Discovery Service Protocol and Profile", see below on how to configure this with `discoUrl`.
+If you don't yet have a WAYF and want to create one for the VPN service, you can use [php-saml-ds](https://git.tuxed.net/fkooman/php-saml-ds/) software, it implements "Identity Provider Discovery Service Protocol and Profile", see below on how to configure this with `MellonIdPMetadataFile` and `MellonDiscoveryUrl`.

 You need to have the metadata for all IdPs.
 For SURFconext you can use [this](https://engine.surfconext.nl/authentication/proxy/idps-metadata) URL.
-The URL mentioned previously only contains the SURFconext "proxy" IdP information, that does not contain enough information to create the WAYF.
+The URL mentioned above only contains the SURFconext "proxy" IdP information, that does not contain enough information to create the WAYF.

 You can install the software, it is also packaged for CentOS and Debian in the eduVPN repository: